rjl-climate/ushcn-analysis-tool/README.md

 ### Academic Paper

-The complete methodology, findings, and implications are documented in the accompanying technical paper: `analysis/technical_paper/main.pdf`
+The complete methodology, findings, and implications are documented in the accompanying technical paper: [Urban Heat Island Contamination Persists in Homogenized USHCN Temperature Records: A 126-Year Analysis](analysis/technical_paper/main.pdf)

 **Key Sections:**